 Physical development: gross motor skills and fine motor skills.

 Understanding the world: past and present; people, cultures and communities; and the natural world.

-Expressive arts and design: exploring and using media and materials & being imaginative
+Expressive arts and design: creating with materials, and being imaginative and expressive.

 The reception teachers think carefully about planning to ensure that all areas of the early years curriculum are covered.
 Please see the documents below, which show what the children will learn during their time in reception.

 All children in reception are assessed against the Early Learning Goals at the end of their year in reception.
 The Early Learning Goals are split into the same areas as set out above and children work towards and are assessed against set statements and criterion.
 You can find the statements that children are assessed against below.

-At Grange Primary School we follow the LCP scheme for phonics and begin teaching phonics early on in reception.
+At Grange Primary School we follow the Little Wandle scheme for phonics and begin teaching phonics early on in reception.
 Children are taught to recognise individual letter sounds and the sounds that groups of letters make (phonemes).
 It is important that the children learn the 'pure' sound in order for them to blend sounds together to read words.
 The video below explains the importance of using 'pure' sounds and lets you hear what each letter or group of letters should sound like.